island-lang/island-lang.github.io/README.md

 case ??? // the compiler automatically fills in 'age >= 18' in place of ???
 	print(greeting)
 otherwise
-	print('I don't know what to do?!')
+	print('I don''t know what to do?!')
 ```

 This example wasn't very illustrative since it only had one case.
 Here's a different one: